InformaticsMatters/fragnet/fragnet-search/README.md

 1. Supplier search - find the different suppliers that are in the database.
 Other searches can be restricted to specific suppliers.
-1. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.
+2. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.

-Planned searches are:
+3. Availability search - find the forms of a molecule from the fragment network that are available from suppliers

-1. Activity island searches - find clusters of molecules with activity.
+4. Expansion search - expand out a single molecule returning isomeric molecules that can be purchased
-2. Compound availability search - find out who you can purchase molecules from.
+5. Expansion multi search - expand out a set of molecules returning isomeric molecules that can be purchased

 ### Supplier search